stuycs-gh-classrooms/nxtm-p01-pd10-the-chainsaw-man-church/README.md

 - Explode beam
 - Buffer
 - Teleporter
+- drunker
+- soilder
--
+- no legs

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- n/a

 2D Array:
-- YOUR ANSWER HERE
+- my pos
+- enemy pos
+- bullet pos

 ### Controls